JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating NER DL
 You can evaluate NER DL when training an annotator.
 - trainFile: Files with labeled NER entities for training.
 - modelPath: Path to save the model.
-If the model exists it will be loaded instead of trained.
+When the path exists it loads the model instead of training it.
 - testFile: Files with labeled NER entities.
 This files are used to evaluate the model.
 So, it's used for prediction and the labels as ground truth.
+- format: The granularity of tagging when measuring accuracy on entities.
+Set "IOB" to include inside and beginning, empty to ignore it.
+For example to display accuracy for entity I-PER and B-PER set "IOB" whereas just for entity PER set it as an empty string.

 **Example:**
 {% highlight scala %}